scanoss/platform/README.md

 # TO DO

-Many more documents on their way.
-Please be patient.
+More documentation is on their way.

 # License